CalvinL15/Artificial-Intelligence-Winter-2020/hw2/README.md

 # HW2 of Artificial Intelligence Course

-## It is another assignment based on the classic Berkeley CS188 course: an implementation of reflex agent, minimax, AB-pruning and expectimax.
+## It is another assignment based on the classic Berkeley CS188 course.

+It is an implementation of reflex agent, minimax, AB-pruning and expectimax.
 In this repo, only the edited file is provided.

 The detailed questions can be found here: https://docs.google.com/document/d/1v1DWUYZwn_uyGkFcNGMVrs7rypiOHPYS9fsu1-gHxB0/edit